eikehmueller/neuralnetworkintegrators/README.md

 * [nn_integrator.py](src/nn_integrator.py) Implementation of neural network based integrators.
 Both s-step methods and symplectic methods are implemented.
 The underlying keras models are either standard keral models networks (for the s-step integrators) or instances of the classes implemented in [models.py](src/models.py).

 ## Testing
-A set of unit tests which can be run with `pytest` are collected in the directory `src/tests`.
+A set of unit tests which can be run with `pytest` are collected in the directory `tests`.

 ## Results
 The following plot show the position and the position error for the first pendulum in a system of two coupled pendulums.
 In the first row, the Verlet integrator for the exact Hamiltonian is run with a large timestep (marked *verlet coarse*).
 The second and third row show results for the neural network 6-step method with a dense network (marked *vanilla dense*) and LSTM network (marked *LSTM*) respectively.
 The final row is the Hamiltonian neural network integrator (marked *Hamiltonian*).